Please note that further FAQs on relevant matters will be added to this webpage in due course.

 The Joint Administrators are Edgar Lavarello, a Partner of the Gibraltar firm of PricewaterhouseCoopers Limited, and Dan Schwarzmann, a Partner of the UK firm of PricewaterhouseCoopers LLP.

-The Joint Administrators have disclaimed certain of Elite’s insurance policies in advance of proposing a scheme of arrangement (Scheme).
-The Scheme allows for an earlier and greater distribution to creditors than would be possible if the Scheme was not implemented.
+The Joint Administrators have disclaimed (terminated) certain of Elite's insurance policies.
+Following the disclaimer, they are now proposing a Scheme, which allows for an earlier and greater distribution to creditors than would otherwise be possible.

 A scheme of arrangement is a legally binding agreement between a company and its creditors (or a group of creditors).
 In order to take effect, a scheme of arrangement needs to be approved by Elite’s creditors and the Court.